kirkmadera/forge-framework-docs/quick-start/module-example.md

 # A Basic Module Example

 We will build an HelloWorld module.
-This is the minimum required of a Forge module.
+This is the minimum required to create a Forge module.

-## Inform Application
+## Inform the Application

 First, we add the module to application.global.config.php to make the application aware of it.